OndrejValla/TALENTED-PEOPLE/README.md

 #### Registered Users

    As a registered user,
-1. I would like to be able to easily register, login, and also log out.
+1. I would like to be able to easily login and log out.
 2. I would like to create my profile as a photographer.
 3. I would like to create my profile as a model.
 4. If I have forgotten to add some pieces of information while creating my profile, I would like to add them later on.